Periodic Table of the Elements

 Updates for OpenXR + Unity2020 + MRTK 2.7

-This is a story on upgrading the project to OpenXR and Unity 2020.
+Wrote and shared a story on upgrading the Periodic Table app project to OpenXR and Unity 2020.